nikitavoloboev/data/productivity/flow/Rules.md

  - if the files are stored on GitHub somewhere, I can use [this](http://rawgit.com/) to get a downloadable link of the raw file

 ## Releasing workflows with OneUpdater
-- don't forget to update version number and then also commit the workflow so info.plist on GitHub has the latest version
+- Don't forget to update version number and then also commit the workflow so info.plist on GitHub has the latest version

-## Making Anki cards
-- don't make a card of a fact or something that you can easily look up

 ## Working
 - Work to complete the task I have at hand